Big Wall Aid Climbing

 The Lead Rack Personal Climbing Gear:

-Lead rope: 60m Mammut Gravity 10.2mm Harness
+Lead rope: 60m Mammut 9.9mm Crag Workhorse Dry Harness

-Offset Wires: full set DMM Offset Alloy and Offset Brass Wires Belay Jacket (light synthetic)
+Offset Wires: full set DMM Offset Alloy and Offset Brass Wires Light synthetic Belay Jacket

-Yates Rivet Hangers x 6 Water Bottle with loop
+Rivet Hangers x 6 Water Bottle with loop

 Moses Enterprises Cam Hooks Sun Cream and Lipsalve